Kansas Rep. Aaron Coleman gets diversion in battery case

-The representative from the Kansas House of Representatives made a diversion agreement in his case on March 21, according to the Johnson County Court records.
+The Kansas House representative made a diversion agreement in his case on March 21, according to the Johnson County Court records.
 Coleman was facing a single count of domestic battery with no prior convictions.
 The Johnson County District Attorney’s website said the diversion program is “intended to give a ‘second chance’ to offenders who commit a relatively minor criminal offense.”

 Coleman was also arrested for driving under the influence by the Kansas Highway Patrol on I-70 westbound in Douglas County.
 Despite an affidavit where the arresting trooper said Coleman straddled the yellow line and drove more than halfway onto the left shoulder, he was charged with speeding and failure to yield to an emergency vehicle.